One of my favorite old hymns is based on this verse, "He Giveth More Grace." ❤️&🙏, c.a.

 Will Annabelle survive the fall?
 Will Christie get her faith back?
 You will just have to watch the movie to find out.

 Miracles from Heaven was originally released in 2016, is 1 hr and 49 min, and rated PG.
 You can see it on YouTube and Prime Video and you can also purchase the DVD on Amazon, Target, and Walmart.

 We give Miracles From Heaven

-This is a powerful story about healing, family, love, faith and hope.
+This is a powerful story about healing, family, love, faith, and hope.
 If you’ve lost your faith…this is a movie that will help you find it and pick it up with a stronger resolve.
-Miracles from Heaven teaches many lessons on perserverance, unseen blessings and the fact that there is a God who knows and loves us, even when we think and feel like He doesn’t.
-This is a must see film for your Movie NIght.
+Miracles from Heaven teach many lessons on perseverance, unseen blessings, and the fact that there is a God who knows and loves us, even when we think and feel like He doesn’t.
+This is a must-see film for your Movie Night.

 © Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.